updated on 09 March 2023

 Find out which institutions offer qualifying law degrees by using our course search.

-It is not necessary to have a law degree to become a lawyer.
-Perhaps half of all qualifying solicitors and barristers did not study law at undergraduate level – you will find a variety of degree backgrounds at most firms and chambers.
+It’s not necessary to have a law degree to become a lawyer.
+Perhaps half of all qualifying solicitors and barristers didn’t study law at undergraduate level –you’ll find a variety of degree backgrounds at most firms and chambers.

-This isn’t meant to discourage you from studying law at degree level; it is a great subject to specialise in at university.
-But it is important to note that a law degree is not part of the essential requirements to become a solicitor, barrister, legal executive or paralegal.
+This isn’t meant to discourage you from studying law at degree level; it’s a great subject to specialise in at university.
+But it’s important to note that a law degree is not part of the essential requirements to become a solicitor, barrister, legal executive or paralegal.
 See Legal career paths to learn more, as well as the following information covering the undergraduate degree stage.

 Solicitor qualifying requirements

-As of September 2021, the way that solicitors qualify has changed with the introduction of the Solicitors Qualifying Exam (SQE).
-The SQE is a new system of assessments that all prospective solicitors must pass at the point of qualification.
+As of September 2021, the way that solicitors qualify changed with the introduction of the Solicitors Qualifying Exam (SQE).
+The SQE is a new centralised assessment that all prospective solicitors must pass to qualify.

 Technically, no legal qualifications (a law degree or law conversion) are required to attempt the SQE assessments, but realistically students will still need legal education and training to pass the exams.
 This means that law degrees and law conversion courses are here to stay.
 In fact, many firms will likely require non-law graduates to complete a law conversion before embarking on training and the SQE with them.

 Barrister qualifying requirements

-To qualify as a barrister, you will need a law degree or non-law degree with a law conversion (such as the Graduate Diploma in Law (GDL)), before you can take a Bar course and then progress onto the final stage: pupillage.
+To qualify as a barrister, you’ll need a law degree or non-law degree with a law conversion (such as the Graduate Diploma in Law (GDL)), before you can take a Bar course and then progress onto the final stage: pupillage.

 Undergraduate degree advice